Select Department

 One professional option is Melodyne.
 They have a 30-day free trial so you can spend some time seeing if it is right for you.

-This innovative tool makes it easy to extract vocals from any audio files and use them for a remix.
+This innovative tool makes it easy to extract vocals from any audio files and use the extracted vocals for a remix.
 This ability also works in reverse.
 You can use RX 7 to remove vocals or other parts to create an instrumental version of a song.
 This approach also eliminates the need for different track versions or stems.

-Isolating vocals with a vocal remover like Music Rebalance in RX 7 is quick and easy.
+Isolating vocals with a remover like Music Rebalance in RX 7 is quick and easy.
 The software runs as a standalone audio editor.
-However, you can connect to your DAW via the RX Connect plugin.
-There’s also a suite of plugin modules available in your DAW.
+However, you can connect it to your DAW via the RX Connect plugin.
+There’s also a suite of plugin modules available in your DAW as well.

 STEP 1 | IMPORTING A SONG

-To get started, launch RX 7 and import a song.
+To get started, launch RX 7 and import a song by clicking the upload files option.
 You can use the File menu, Open File button, or drag and drop a song into the editor window.

 STEP 2 | LAUNCH MUSIC REBALANCE